20af02/Wildfire-Watch/README.md

 ```

 ### Output
-You can find the output detection(s) of forest fires showing detections in the detections folder.
+You can find the output detection(s) of forest fires in the detections folder.
 Each detection is formatted as follows: FRAMENUMBER_LATITUDE_LONGITUDE.png, where FRAMENUMBER is the current frame number.
 LATITUDE and LONGITUDE denote the latitude and longitude generated from an IP address.

 ## Resulting Images
-You can find the outputted detection image(s) in the detections folder
+You can find the outputted detection image(s) in the detections folder.

 ### Result Video
 The pipeline is run on live video, it can be exported across multiple platforms with minimal changes.